- 1 Why do you need a different battery for an RV?

 Types of RV Batteries

 RVs are quite different from other vehicles.
-Other vehicles can work just fine with a single type of battery whereas RVs need a mix of two different types of batteries to perform two very different functions.
+Other vehicles Like jeep wrangler can work just fine with a single type of battery whereas RVs need a mix of two different types of batteries to perform two very different functions.

 Ideally, you’d want to use different batteries for the two different requirements as discussed above but these days people are also considering using dual purpose batteries.
 In this section, we’re gonna look into the different types of batteries in the market so you can have a better understanding of batteries when you buy one for yourself.